Strategic Planning Skills List and Examples

 Strategic planning is the process of setting a vision for a company and then realizing that vision through small, achievable goals.
 People who work in strategic planning help set goals, decide what actions need to be taken by employees, and help employees achieve those goals.

 Strategic planning is an important skill for a number of jobs.
-While some people hold the position of a strategic planner (or strategic planning association or strategic planning manager), there are other jobs that require strategic planning skills.
-For example, positions that need strategic planning skills include management consultants, business developers, corporate developers, strategic cost analysts, and operations analysts.
+While some people hold the specific job title of “strategic planner” (or “strategic planning associate” or “strategic planning manager”), there are other jobs that require strategic planning skills.
+For example, employees who need strategic planning skills include management consultants, business developers, corporate developers, strategic cost analysts, and operations analysts.

 How to Use Skills Lists

 You can use the skills lists below throughout your job search process in various ways.
-First, you can use these skill words in your resume by picking up these keywords when describing your work history.
+First, you can use these skill words in your resume by dropping these keywords when describing your work history.

 Second, you can use these words/terms in your cover letter.
-In the body of your cover letter, you can mention one or two of these skills and give specific examples of how you demonstrated those skills at work.
+In the body of your cover letter, you try to mention one or two of these skills and give specific examples of how you have demonstrated those skills in the workplace.

 Last but not least, you can use these skill words in an interview.
 Make sure you have at least one example of a time you demonstrated each of the top five skills listed here.

 Of course, each job will require different skills and experiences, so make sure you read the job description carefully and focus on the skills listed by the employer.